pointOfive/Home/Analysis/README.md

 Structure, particularly the kind affecting `Linear Models` can be examined through variance inflation factors and principal components analysis (and the latter provides the attractive approach to address correlated features through principal components regression).
+Pairwise correlations are also worth examining directly.
+For exmample, correlated features directly complete for association attribution in tree based ensembles.

 ```python
 from statsmodels.stats.outliers_influence import variance_inflation_factor